ShubhaamTiwary/Fitness-Exercises-App/README.md

 # Project Title

-This is a Fitness Website where you can search any perticular exercise or any raeget muscle and get every deatils about it.
+This is a Fitness Website where you can search for any specific exercise or target muscle and get all the details about it.

 This Website is made in ReactJs and MaterialUI.